Partnerships crumbled, billion-dollar condo plans collapsed and commercial bankruptcies climbed.

 Still, a growing number of property owners have to make high-pressure decisions on when to pull the trigger and go to court.

-“There’s [commercial] tenants that can pay, and they’re just choosing not to — they’re trying to beat the system,” said industry attorney Adam Leitman Bailey.
+“There’s [commercial] tenants that can pay, and they’re just choosing not to — they’re trying to beat the system,” industry attorney Adam Leitman Bailey told TRD in December.

 “There’s tenants that can’t pay, and have no shot of keeping the lease.
 And then there’s tenants in the middle that want to stay and are having a tough time,” Bailey added.
 “Those are the tenants we want to work with.”

 With government constraints on commercial evictions and foreclosures still in effect in New York, some of the most heated disputes between borrowers and lenders have been at the mezzanine level.

 Uniform Commercial Code foreclosures, which can usually bypass the courts, are not subject to the same restrictions given that the collateral at stake consists of the rights to an entity that owns the real estate, rather than the real estate itself.

 And the rising number of cases are just “the tip of the iceberg,” auctioneer Matthew Mannion — who has conducted at least eight public sales tied to UCC foreclosures since March — told TRD last month.